Sony Camera Memory Cards: The Ultimate Guide

 • Benefits of Sony’s Proprietary Cards: Beyond durability, Sony’s own brand cards are often optimized for their cameras.
 While other premium brands like SanDisk, Lexar, Angelbird, OWC, Delkin, and ProGrade Digital offer excellent performance, some tests show Sony cards can provide slightly faster read speeds, which translates to quicker file offloading to your computer.

 • Comparison with Other Top Brands: Many third-party brands consistently rank high in performance and reliability.
 SanDisk Extreme Pro and Angelbird AV Pro Mk 2 V90 cards are often cited as strong alternatives to Sony’s own offerings, providing comparable speeds and build quality.
-Ultimately, brand reliability and sustained speed, not just peak speed, are key.
+Brand reliability and sustained speed, not just peak speed, are key.

 Troubleshooting Common Memory Card Issues with Sony Cameras